tinaxfwu/Projects-Sharing/CS149-Parallel-Computing-assignments/asst4/README.md

 Notice that the cpu speed is actually lower than Part 3.
 Why is this the case?
 You will answer this question in your writeup below.

+You should be sure to test that your function works for different values of N, as this is how we will be grading you on correctness.
+You should test different Ns as well as different block_sizes.
+Please note that the reference solution runs first, so if the reference solution fails then you do not have to worry about that combination of N/Br/Bc.
+To change the values of N, Br, and Bc:

+    python3 gpt149.py part4 -N <val> -br <val> -bc <val>

 **For this problem only**, you will be graded solely on correctness and not performance.
 The grading consists on an automated check that your algorithm produced the correct output and a manual check that you followed the pseudocode from above.
 If you ran the command `python3 gpt149.py part4` and you saw the output above that is associated with a correct implementation and DID NOT see: `YOUR ATTENTION PRODUCED INCORRECT RESULTS`, then you passed the autograded portion.
+For the correctness check, we also reserve the right to change the values of N, Br, and Bc.
 If you followed the pseudocode from the image above, then you will pass the manual check.

 Now, you can see the DNN use your attention layer to generate text, optionally changing the model to `shakes256`, `shakes1024`, or `shakes2048` if you wish to output more text:

     python3 gpt149.py part4 --inference -m shakes128

 Note that you will not be autograded on inference, and this is purely for fun.
+Please also note that the models `shakes1024` and `shakes2048` will not work with the softmax we describe in this writeup due to overflow errors.
+If you wish to have them work, you must implement the "safe" softmax described in class.
+This is completely optional as we will always make sure to give you nice values when grading.

 ### What to submit
 * Implement `myFlashAttention` in `module.cpp`.